Small Business Retirement Plans in Salem, OR

 Benefits of a Personal Defined Benefit Plan

-- High Contribution Limits: Allows for significantly higher contributions compared to other retirement plans, potentially reaching $275,000 annually (in the current year) depending on age, income, and the desired retirement benefit.
+• High Contribution Limits: Allows for significantly higher contributions compared to other retirement plans, potentially reaching $275,000 annually (in 2024) depending on age, income, and the desired retirement benefit.

-- Predictable Retirement Benefits: The plan promises a specific benefit at retirement, providing more predictability for retirement planning compared to defined contribution plans like 401k accounts.
+• Predictable Retirement Benefits: The plan promises a specific benefit at retirement, providing more predictability for retirement planning compared to defined contribution plans like 401k plans.

 Setting Up a Personal Defined Benefit Plan

-- Actuarial Calculations: Have a financial analyst calculate the necessary contributions to meet the promised benefits, ensuring compliance with IRS requirements.
+• Actuarial Calculations: Have an actuary calculate the necessary contributions to meet the promised benefits, per IRS requirements.

-- Compliance and Reporting: File IRS Form 5500 annually to report on the plan’s status and compliance.
+• Compliance and Reporting: Ensure compliance by filing IRS Form 5500 annually to report on the plan’s status.

-- Permanence: A defined benefit plan needs to be in place for a minimum of five years.
-Plans established that are quickly terminated are often signals and open to regulatory scrutiny.
+• Permanence: A defined benefit plan should be maintained for at least five years.
+Quickly terminated plans often serve as signals and may attract regulatory scrutiny.

 401(k) Plans